-Alcohol affects every organ in the drinker’s body and can damage a developing fetus.
+Alcohol affects every organ in the drinker’s body and can damage a developing fetus, or baby in the womb.
 Intoxication, or becoming drunk, can decrease brain function and motor skills; heavy use can increase the risk of certain cancers, stroke and liver disease.

 Alcoholism, or alcohol dependence, is a diagnosable disease marked by a strong craving for alcohol and/or continued use despite harm or personal injury.
-Alcohol abuse, which can lead to alcoholism, is a pattern of drinking that results in harm to one’s health, interpersonal relationships or ability to work (Source: NIDA).
+Alcohol abuse, which can lead to alcoholism, is a pattern of drinking that results in harm to one’s health, interpersonal relationships or ability to work (Source: National Institute on Drug Abuse).